All ingredients are individually packaged, but our central facility

 Remove from burner.

-Plate dish as pictured on front of card, topping potatoes with scallops and sauce.
+Plate dish as pictured on front of card, topping vegetables with scallops.
 Garnish with crushed crackers and remaining Parmesan.
 Bon appétit!

 Home Chef is a meal kit delivery service - order and receive home food delivery weekly.

 Choose from 21 fresh recipes featuring steak, chicken, pork, fish, vegetarian options, and beyond to meet your cooking needs each week.